 Roger knew Bella wasn’t a fan of buai stains but wasn’t expecting the response that followed.

-His wife knelt down and pulled Kiri towards her to explain something to her.
+His wife crouched down pulling Kiri towards her to explain something to her.

 Their conversation was lost to him through the noise of the bustling sidewalk, but he saw Bella pointing toward the buai vendors in the back followed by Kiri exclaiming, “that’s yucky mommy!
 Someone might step in it!”